The large structures of Grothendieck founded on finite order arithmetic: Basic cohomology in MC

 \subsection{Presheaves}

-A \emph{presheaf} $F$ on a small category \smcat{C}\! is a contravariant functor from \smcat{C}\! to sets.
-But sets do not form a small category so the above definition of functors does not apply.
-And in the absence of replacement, a rule associating a set $F(A)$ to each object $A\in C_0$ of \smcat{C}\! might give no set containing all the values $F(A)$.
+A \emph{presheaf} $F$ on a small category \smcat{C} is a contravariant functor from \smcat{C} to sets.
+But sets do not form a small category.
+So $F$ is defined as a $C_0$-indexed set of sets \arrow{\gamma_0}{F_0}{C_0} and an action \arrow{e_F}{F_1}{F_0} where